Today’s Wonder of the Day was inspired by peyton. peyton Wonders, “why people need vitamins” Thanks for WONDERing with

 Are you a healthy eater?
 Your body is like a car.
 The fuel it runs on is the food you eat.
 If you eat too much of the wrong kinds of foods or not enough of the right kinds of foods, your body can break down.

 You probably wouldn't like being stranded on the side of the road with a flat tire.
 In the same way, you don't want your body to leave you feeling unable to do the things you want to do, either because you're too tired or you're sick.

 To fuel your body correctly, you need to eat foods that give you the right types and amounts of vitamins.
-Your parents may give you vitamin supplements in the form of pills or chewable tablets from time to time.
+Your parents may give you vitamin supplements in the form of pills, gummies, or chewable tablets from time to time.
 But did you also know that vitamins occur naturally in many of the foods you eat?

 Vitamins are important substances found in many different types of foods.
 There are many different vitamins, and they each play special roles in keeping your body healthy.

 Although there are many important vitamins, let's take a look at just a few of the most important ones for your body:

 - The B Vitamins: There are several different B vitamins, including B1, B2, B6, B12, niacin, and folic acid.
 These vitamins help your body make and release energy.
-Foods rich in B vitamins include whole grains, seafood, poultry and meats, eggs, and dairy products.
+Foods rich in B vitamins include whole grains, seafood, poultry and meats, eggs, dairy products, and a wide variety of fruits and vegetables.